 1. Subdivisions are required to comply with the local subdivision regulations provided for in part 5 of M.C.A.
 76-3.

-1. The plat will be brought into compliance with the local subdivision regulations if the requested variances are approved and the conditions of approval are imposed.
+City Council determined the plat will be brought into compliance with the local subdivision regulations if the requested variances are approved and the conditions of approval are imposed.

 E) REVIEW PROCEDURE